 One of the images of non-sexual nudity that made a big impression on me during my teens in the 1960s.
 This is the only photo used here that is not of myself.

 After graduating high school in 1970, I moved into my own tiny apartment in Manhattan hoping to pursue an acting career.
-I found work ushering at an Off Broadway play that featured a nude sequence involving most of the cast: I was a wannabe on the fringes of both the theatrical community and the world of body freedom.
+I found work ushering at an Off Broadway play that featured a nude sequence involving most of the cast: this made me a wannabe on the fringes of both the theatrical community and the world of body freedom.

 Being naked on a beach is still one of the great joys in my life.